enerqi/sublime-blog/content/blog/small-languages/index.md

 Yes, you can pass by value instead as a way to stop the function from mutating the pointed to thing, but if it's a reasonably large type then it's inefficient to make a full copy.

 What about Odin?
-If the intention is to mutate it then we pass a pointer `^Foo` other we just pass `Foo`.
+If the intention is to mutate it then we pass a pointer `^Foo` otherwise we just pass `Foo`.
 The compiler optimizes this to passing a pointer for performance if needed.
 You can take a copy of `Foo` by shadowing its variable, but by value parameters are immutable by default.

 ### Error Handling